On weak inverse mean curvature flow and Minkowski-type inequalities in hyperbolic space: Abstract

-where $r_{+}$ and $r_{-}$ are the geodesic out-radius and in-radius of the initial domain $\Omega_{0}$.
-The argument is inspired by the Alexandrov reflection method for extrinsic curvature flows in $\mathbb{R}^{n}$ due to Chow-Gulliver from \cite{CG01} and uses a result of Li-Wei \cite{LW17}.
-In addition to this, our methods establish expanding spheres as the only proper weak IMCF on $\mathbb{H}^{n} \setminus \{ 0 \}$ in all dimensions.
+where $r_{+}$ and $r_{-}$ are the geodesic out-radius and in-radius of $\Omega_{0}$.
+The approach is based on an Alexandrov reflection method for extrinsic curvature flows originally introduced by Chow-Gulliver \cite{CG01}.
+In addition, our methods characterize expanding spheres as proper weak IMCF on $\mathbb{H}^{n} \setminus \{ 0 \}$ for arbitrary $n$, thereby implying a result for ancient smooth solutions.

-As applications, we extend the Minkowski inequalities of Brendle-Hung-Wang \cite{BHW12} and De Lima-Girao \cite{LG12} to outer-minimizing domains $\Omega_{0} \subset \mathbb{H}^{n}$ in dimensions $3 \leq n \leq 7$.
-From this, we also extend the asymptotically hyperbolic Penrose inequality from \cite{DGS12} to balanced asymptotically hyperbolic graphs over the exteriors of outer-minimizing domains of $\mathbb{H}^{n}$ in these dimensions.
+As applications of the regularity theorem, we derive optimal Minkowski inequalities for arbitrary smooth domains of $\mathbb{H}^{n}$, $3 \leq n \leq 7$, extending those of Brendle-Hung-Wang \cite{BHW12} and De Lima-Girao \cite{LG12}.
+From this, we also extend the Riemannian Penrose inequality from \cite{LG12} to balanced asymptotically graphs over the exteriors of outer-minimizing domains in $\mathbb{H}^{n}$.